LeBlue/zephyr/boards/arm/calliope_mini/doc/index.rst

 Overview
 ********

-The Calliope mini is an
-ARM-based embedded system Calliope mini is a small educational development board made for primary school and up in Germany based on the bbc:microbit.
+The Calliope mini is an ARM-based embedded system Calliope mini is a small educational development board made for primary school and up in Germany based on the bbc:microbit.

-The board is 4 cm × 5 cm and has an ARM Cortex-M0 processor, accelerometer and magnetometer sensors, Bluetooth and USB connectivity, a display consisting of 25 LEDs, two programmable buttons, and can be powered by either USB or an external battery pack.
+The board has an ARM Cortex-M0 processor, accelerometer and magnetometer sensors, Bluetooth and USB connectivity, a display consisting of 25 LEDs, two programmable buttons, and can be powered by either USB or an external battery pack.
 The device inputs and outputs are through five ring